zilliztech/zdoc/docs/tutorials/quick-start/install-sdks.md

 <Admonition type="info" icon="📘" title="Notes">

-Zilliz Cloud consistently upgrades clusters to ensure version compatibility.
+- Zilliz Cloud consistently upgrades clusters to ensure version compatibility.
 For details, visit the [Set up Maintenance Window](./set-up-maintenance-window) page.
 If connection issues arise due to SDK version discrepancies, heed the provided prompts to revert to a compatible SDK version.
 We'll notify you post-maintenance, post which you can upgrade your SDK without concerns.

+- All SDKs below offer both a stable version and a beta version.
+The stable version is intended for common clusters, while the beta version corresponds to beta clusters.
+If you have upgraded your clusters to the beta version, ensure that you also upgraded your SDKs to the beta version.

 </Admonition>